Call Now

 • Advising you he/she will file something or take some action and not doing so.

 While this list of considerations for changing counsel in the middle of divorce proceedings is far from exhaustive, a change of counsel is a serious consideration that could have negative or positive consequences in your case and your life in the post-divorce world.
 You should not just make an emotional decision about changing counsel.
 This is a relationship that should have its ups and downs because divorce is not a fun process.
 Know this and make an informed decision to stay with or change counsel.
 We hope this blog helps you evaluate whether you should change counsel.
-It is written by advocates at Ciyou & Dixon, P.C. who practice throughout the state and frequently take on cases as successor counsel.
+It is written by advocates at Dixon & Moseley, P.C. who practice throughout the state and frequently take on cases as successor counsel.
 This blog is for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.

 Facebook